Tess600/ImPROMPTu/README.md

 ### Code

-Any and all **source code** in this repository is licensed under **GNU GPL v3**, unless otherwise noted.
+Any and all **source code** added to this repository is licensed under **GNU GPL v3**, unless otherwise stated at the file or directory level.
 See [`LICENSE`](https://github.com/Tess600/ImPROMPTu/blob/main/LICENSE).

-No license is granted for code that does not yet exist.
+Updated licensing terms will be explicitly labeled at the file or directory level.
 ---

 ### Framework & Documentation